-Capital of Saskatchewan and seat of the Legislature which, like the Canadian Pacific Hotel Saskatchewan, stands high above the town as a landmark for miles across the prairie, Regina is the training headquarters of the Royal Canadian Mounted Police and the original headquarters of the force which was first known as the North West Mounted Police.
+Capital of Saskatchewan and seat of the Legislature which, like the Canadian Pacific Hotel Saskatchewan, stands high above the town as a landmark for miles across the prairie, Regina is the western training headquarters of the Royal Canadian Mounted Police and an early headquarters of the force which was first known as the North West Mounted Police.
+Three miles north of Belle Plaine (mileage 118) Kalium Chemicals operate one of the many potash mines which have sprung up in south central Saskatchewan in recent years, but the Kalium mine was the first to use the solution method.
 Pasqua, where the Soo Line connection links Minneapolis, St. Paul and Chicago with the Canadian Pacific main line, is the Indian word for Prairie.
-Moose Jaw, population 33,500, junction of the Canadian Pacific Indian Head and Swift Current Sub-Divisions, is Saskatchewan's third largest city.
-At the confluence of Moose Jaw River and Thunder Creek, Moose Jaw flouts the prairie tradition with the pleasant lake seen from the train just south of the track.
-The city busies itself with elevators and milling, cold storage, meat products, oil refining, insulation, dairy products, machinery, furs and hides, sash and doors, bags, blankets, seeds, rubber products and a number of smaller industries.
-The location was first chosen by Captain Palliser in September, 1857, the first settlers arriving in the spring of 1882, a few months before the Canadian Pacific line was built.
-The city's water supply is brought 12 miles by canal from the Buffalo Pound Lake.
+Moose Jaw, trading centre and junction of the Canadian Pacific Indian Head and Swift Current Sub-Divisions, is Saskatchewan's third largest city and is located at the confluence of Moose Jaw River and Thunder Creek.
+The city busies itself with elevators, cold storage, meat products, oil refining, insulation, dairy products, machinery, furs and hides, sash and doors, bags, blankets, seeds, rubber products, and a number of smaller industries.
+The location was first chosen by Captain Palliser in September 1857, the first settlers arriving in the spring of 1882, a few months before the Canadian Pacific line was built.
+The city's water supply is brought 12 miles by pipeline from the Buffalo Pound Lake.
 Moose Jaw's 16 parks total 256 acres.

-Swift Current Boharm, named for Lord Strath-Sub-Division cona's home in Scotland, at an altitude of 1,802 feet above sea level, gives evidence that the prairies, sloping generally from east to west, are yet far from flat, since McLean to the east has an altitude of 2,294 feet which, compared with Broadview, 1,967 feet, shows a considerable hump between the two points.
+Swift Current Boharm, named for Lord Strath-Sub-Division cona's home in Scotland, at an altitude of 1,802 feet above sea level, gives evidence that the prairies, sloping generally from east to west, are yet far from flat, since McLean to the east has an altitude of 2,204 feet which, compared with Broadview, 1,967 feet, shows a considerable hump between the two points.
 Westward, the line maintains a steady climb towards the foothills.
-Caron, another grain shipping point, was named for Sir Adolphe C. Caron, former Canadian Minister of Militia.
-A combination of French "mort" and Indian "lach" resulted in the word Mortlach, the name of a local slough "Death Lake".
+A combination of French "mort" and Indian "lach" resulted in the word Mortlach, the name of a local slough, "Death Lake".

 The sloughs of Saskatchewan are of interest to wild life conservationists and hunters, as they serve as feeding and breeding places for greenneck mallard, black duck, pintail, canvas back, widgeon, teal.
-Also seen in this part of the country are the California gull and Franklin's gull, prairie chicken, sharp-tailed grouse, Hungarian partridge, snipe, ptarmigan.
 At mileage 99, Swift Current Creek, north, parallels the line to mileage 110.
-Aikins was named for Sir James Aikins, former Lieutenant Governor of Manitoba, Saskatchewan's 252,700 square miles extending northward to the sixtieth parallel of latitude enclose many different types of country.
-From the central part of the province northward, a land of lakes and forests forms ideal holiday country.
-In the Saskatchewan River Delta muskrat is especially plentiful.
+Saskatchewan's 252,700 square miles extending northward to the sixtieth parallel of latitude enclose many different types of country.